• Skip to primary navigation

 Chipotle Black Bean Dip

-Chipotle Black Bean Dip - Oh Boy!
+Chipotle Black Bean Dip – Oh Boy!
 To me, dip means there is a party coming!
 I mean, when else do you make a dip?
-Company is coming over in every shape and style and it is going to be a great day.
+Company is coming over in every shape and style, and it will be a great day.

-I think everyone will love this appetizer dip and if you think you might have choosy eaters that don't like too much heat in their dip then cut the chili ingredient in half.
-Visa versa too.
+I think everyone will love this appetizer dip, and if you don’t like too much heat, then cut the amount of chili in half.
+Visa versa, too.
 To me, it is just right. 🙂

 Oh, yeah!
 Pretzels too.
 Ed likes those big fat rods that almost look like a cigar.